cu-mkp/m-k-manuscript-data/_texts/p-127v_tl.md

 > *at left middle margin*
 >
 >
->   Dawb rather thickly in two or three layers, doing similarly at the points of the joints, so that the silver does not run out of the mold.
+>   Dawb rather thickly in two or three layers, <span class="x">doing</span> similarly at the points of the joints, so that the silver does not run out of the mold.

 > *at left bottom margin*
 >